ulixee/hero/website/docs/Help/prerequisites.md

 # Prerequisites

-To get started with SecretAgent, you’ll need to have the following software tools installed:
+To get started with Hero, you’ll need to have the following software tools installed:

 ### Node.js